dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0210.md

-# Chapter 20 Authoring, Managing, and Loading AutoLISP Programs
+# 0210.
+Authoring, Managing, and Loading AutoLISP Programs

 Entering AutoLISP® expressions directly at the Autodesk® AutoCAD® Command prompt is a great way to start learning AutoLISP programming.
 However, if you want to use expressions multiple times or in different drawings, you will need to enter them over and over again.